A400M Completes Latest Helicopter Air-To-Air Refueling Tests

 Key Takeaways:

-• Airbus is nearing full certification for its A400M military turboprop to conduct helicopter air-to-air refueling (HAAR) following successful flight trials.
+• Airbus is nearing full certification for its A400M military turboprop for helicopter air-to-air refueling (HAAR) following the conclusion of successful flight trials.

-• This HAAR capability is unique and crucial for Special Forces operations, positioning the A400M as one of the few tanker aircraft globally capable of such missions.
+• This unique HAAR capability is vital for Special Forces operations, positioning the A400M as one of the few tanker aircraft globally capable of such missions.

 See a mistake?
 Contact us.